zumasys/docs/site/rover/release-notes/web/1-8-0/README.md

 ## Bug Fixes

 - **Point of Sale**
-  - Submission of payment for a ROA or an OI transaction no longer clears the invoices cart
+  - Submission of payment for a `ROA` or an `OI` transaction no longer clears the invoices cart.
-  - Invoices summary is retained on the Confirrmation screen
+  - Invoices summary is retained on the confirmation screen.
-  - Vendor selection on the Ship View has been fixed
+  - Vendor selection on the Ship View has been fixed.
-  - Error/ Success messages are no longer duplicated/layered
+  - Duplicate success and error messages have been removed.
 - **Scan**
-  - Start Job page correctly supports logging into a new job
+  - Start Job page correctly supports logging into a new job.
 - **Invoice**
-  - The Invoices page has been removed.
-Please navigate to the POS to access invoices.
+  - The Invoices module has been removed.
+Invoices can still be viewed within `Point of Sale`, `Customers`, or `Accounting` modules.

 <PageFooter />